ASPIRE Program Celebrates Hill Faculty

 Courtney Neese ’00 became the first alumna to return to The Hill when she was hired as an Instructor of English in 2004.
 She spent a year as a part-time Instructor of English and a Development Assistant in the Advancement Office before transitioning to the classroom fulltime in 2005.
 She has taught several English courses at the standard, honors, and AP levels as well as a variety of elective term courses.
 In 2018, Courtney received the John H. Woodward Master Teacher Award.
 Outside of the classroom, Courtney has served on numerous committees and is an assistant varsity girls’ soccer coach.
 She resided in Wendell and Rolfe Dormitories from 2006-2013, and in 2011 she received the Giammattei Award for Excellence in House and Dormitory Parenting.
 Courtney’s husband, Geoff ’00, is The Hill’s Director of Capital Giving.
 (2017-18)

 A member of The Hill’s Arts Department since 2011, Diane D. Richards P’21 has taught several visual arts courses and, in 2014, introduced the Design Thinking course, which tasks students with identifying, understanding, and solving real-world problems.
 A professional artist, Diane is a graduate of Moore College of Art and Design with a B.F.A. in Illustration and Art Certification, and she earned her M.F.A. from the Pennsylvania Academy of the Fine Arts.
 She specializes in environmental fiber arts and is an innovator in painting on silk, and has displayed her work in numerous galleries.
-Diane is a member of the Horizon Fund committee at Hill and she has been the faculty adviser to The Dial for several years.
+Diane is a member of the Horizon Fund committee at Hill and she served as the faculty adviser to The Dial for several years.
 (2019-20)

 Edward Turner brings several years of Latin and Greek teaching experience to The Hill’s Classics department.
 He spent the year prior to his 2016 arrival at The Hill as a Latin teacher at Cristo Rey High School in Philadelphia.
 His year at Cristo Rey was preceded by 11 years at St. Joseph’s Preparatory School.
 While at St. Joe’s Prep, Ed helped organize and chaperone trips run by The Hill’s Elizabeth B. Blossom Chair of Humanities emeritus, Henry V. Bender, Ph.D.
 In 2012, Ed earned his M.A. in Classical Studies from Villanova University.
 Outside of the classroom, Ed is a Class of 2021 Form Dean and he coaches varsity football and baseball.
 (2019-20)

 Unless noted, all Hill School faculty who have 3+ years of teaching experience are Instructors.
 Listed below are the faculty members who have been promoted from Fellow to Instructor for the 2019-20 academic year.
+Visit our faculty and staff directory for a listing of all instructors.

 D. William Scully, who was hired as a teaching fellow in 2016, teaches in both the mathematics and science departments as a pre-calculus teacher and a physics teacher.
 A 2014 Trinity College (Hartford, Conn.) graduate, Will earned a B.S. degree in Physics and German.
 Will, who is an accomplished rower, is head coach of the boys’ crew team at Hill.
 He resides in Wendell Dormitory.